MelindaHasselbring/expressServer/README.md

 	1. Comments - color coded display for compilation error.
 	1. Results - color coded display for successfully answering the problem and number of minutes the user had taken
 1. Top MVC - displays the user rank per problem.
-1. Database - utilizes Sequelize - a promise-based ORM for Node.js.

 ##  User Flow: